waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **DV Checking Tip:** Hold START while pressing A on a Pokémon's STATS screen to check DVs.
 (Old Man Viridian, T707).
 *   **Notepad `replace` Action:** `old_text` must be an *exact* match.
 If `replace` fails repeatedly, consider `overwrite` for the section or entire notepad.
 *   **Pokémon Switching Menu (Corrected T1068-T1085):** Selecting a Pokémon in the party list opens its action sub-menu (STATS, SWITCH, CANCEL).
 To switch: select 'SWITCH', then select the Pokémon to swap with from the party list.
 Press 'A' on target, then 'A' on 'SWITCH', then navigate to other Pokémon and 'A' to confirm.
+*   **Battle Efficiency:** Avoid prolonged battles with highly defensive Pokémon (e.g., Harden-spamming Metapod) if they offer low EXP for the time/PP invested.
+Balance agent recommendations (like `wild_encounter_evaluator_agent`) with own judgment on resource cost and battle efficiency.
+(Critique T1231)

 ## Active Hypotheses / Things to Test:
-*   Can the `route_planner_agent` be improved for intra-map pathing with better prompting for ledge awareness?
+*   Is the `route_planner_agent`'s current performance for intra-map pathing sufficient, or does its system prompt need refinement for complex obstacles like ledges?
+Evaluate after more uses.
-*   Are there specific conditions to trigger battles with certain NPCs who initially only offer dialogue (e.g., Youngster in Viridian Forest)?
+*   Are there specific conditions to trigger battles with certain NPCs who initially only offer dialogue (e.g., Youngster in Viridian Forest at (17,44))?
-*   Test `optimal_training_spot_agent` once in Viridian Forest or a suitable training area.
+*   Test `optimal_training_spot_agent` ASAP in Viridian Forest to find better training areas.
+(Critique T1231)
+*   Increase usage of `npc_dialogue_analyzer_agent` with new NPC dialogue, especially trainers.
+(Critique T1231)
+*   Test `item_reminder_agent` when near known uncollected items.
+(Critique T1231)

 ## Defeated Trainers:
 *   OAK'S LAB (ID 40) - (6,6) - Rival Pixel (initial battle)